mstockwell/Check-VPC-IP-Address-Space/README.md

-# A Lambda utility which checks remaining availiable IP addresses within VPC subnets
+# A Lambda utility which checks remaining availiable IP addresses within VPC subnets.
+Optionally deletes unused network intefaces in subnets running low on available IP addresses.

 VPC subnets have a finite number of available ip addresses.
 IT Automations and some AWS services, such as Lambda accessing resources in a VPC, can exhaust the available IPs within your subnets without you explicitly knowing it.
 This utility allows you to set a threshold for notification when the remaining available IPs in a subnet reach a certain percentage (of the total IPs within the subnet).